matslil/sisdel/sisdel.md

 * License
 * Test status, or "trustness"

-Sisdel is an experimental language intended to examine how to make dependency tracking as accessible, useful and simple as possible.
 It tries to solve the following high level goals:
 1. Maximize software reuse on object level, to make full use of what others have written earlier.
 Similar thinking as cloud computing and network function virtualization.